danielsobrado/jat-frontend/README.md

 *   Tests are implemented using React Testing Library (`@testing-library/react`) and Jest.
 *   Example: `__tests__/ConfigValue.test.tsx` covers various scenarios for the `ConfigValue` component, including different data types, masking, and styling.

+## Documentation & Helper Components

+*   **`StatusTypeGuide.tsx`**: A documentation component that explains the different status types used in the Categorization and ServiceNow systems.
+*   **`StatusTypeTooltip.tsx`**: A simple tooltip component that can be integrated into any UI to provide quick information about the status types.

 ## Development Notes

 *   Components generally follow a pattern of having a main "Tab" or "Page" component that uses hooks for logic and integrates sub-components for display (Table, Filters, Modals).
 *   Permissions (fetched via `useAuth`) are checked within components to enable/disable actions or show/hide UI elements.
 *   Styling leverages Tailwind CSS utility classes (defined in `src/index.css`) and component-specific CSS files (e.g., `left-sidebar.css`).
 Ant Design (`antd`) components are used for tables, modals, forms, etc., providing a consistent look and feel.
+*   Status types are consistently handled using utility functions in `src/utils/statusUtils.ts`.